Vermont Fall Foliage Photography Workshop

-A digital SLR camera (and your owner’s manual if you don’t know what all the buttons do) and a sturdy tripod.
+Your camera (and your owner’s manual if you don’t know what all the buttons do) and a sturdy tripod.
 Optional equipment: remote release cable for your camera; polarizing filter; rain protection (you never know), hiking boots (we won’t be doing any serious hiking but we will be on short trails and in fields that may be uneven or wet.)

 About Woodstock, VT:

 Woodstock, Vermont, population 3,000, was the winner of a 1997 national contest conducted by the Ladies Home Journal magazine as the “Prettiest Town in America.”